zz2liu/RnaSeq-HpcPipelines/README.md

 RNA-Seq Pipelines live on Yale HPC **clusters**.
 ## 1. Prepare the unix terminal on your laptop/desktop
 ### for Windows users
 - download and install [babun](http://babun.github.io/), a free cygwin based linux emulator on windows.
-Extract and run the install.bat file, it will take a while.
+Extract and run the install.bat file, it will take a few minutes.
 - And at last you will be at the terminal!
 You might want to pin it to the task bar (or search and run babun.bat later).
 - Then paste the following lines into your terminal (each line is a bash command, # is for comment):
     - Babun Tip: mouse select text to copy, mouse right click to paste